AbhijeetGhosh/Heart-arrhythmias-Classification/readme.md

 # Heartbeat detection and classification using audio

 ## Description
-This is the code for we built, performing a lot of digital singal processing, data processing on audio signals of Heart-Beat.
+This is the code we built for, performing a lot of digital singal processing, data processing on audio signals of Heart-Beat.
 Then a CNN and a RNN was trained on the data, building a classifier that diagnoses anomalous heart rythm noises.
 The research paper is under peer review, in Research Journal.

 ## How to use